ui-ce/algorithm-visualizer-04/modules/framer/typescript-framer/README.md

 - Uses `tsup` to build the package.
 - Output build location is the default (`dist` folder).

+---

 ## Installation

 ```bash
 npm install @algorithm-visualizer/typescript-framer
 ```

+keep in mind in order to be able to install this module from npm you need to first publish the built library on npm.

 ---